aruhstosnhu/aruhstosnhu.github.io/index.md

 ## Artifact I: Agile Project Charter and SNHU Travel Webinar Application

+### Both original and enhanced artifacts can be found in the GitHub Repo [aruhstosnhu/SNHUTravelWebinar](https://github.com/aruhstosnhu/SNHUTravelWebinar)

 ## Artifact II: SNHU Zoo Monitoring System Application and PowerShell Scripting

+### Both original and enhanced artifacts can be found in the GitHub Repo [aruhstosnhu/monitoringSystem](https://github.com/aruhstosnhu/monitoringSystem)

 ## Artifact III: Animal Shelter SQL Database and Datamining

+### Both original and enhanced artifacts can be found in the GitHub Repo [aruhstosnhu/animalShelter](https://github.com/aruhstosnhu/animalShelter)